phord/grok/FUTURE.md

         +cmd   Causes the specified cmd to be executed each time a new file is examined.
 For example, +G causes less to initially display each file starting at the end rather than the beginning.

-        V      Prints the version number of grok being run.
+        V      Prints the version number of lgt being run.

         or :q or :Q or ZZ